 Financial Ratios Comparison

-The following table summarizes the most recent revenue and financial ratios for Intuit Inc. (INTU) and Workday, Inc. (WDAY).
+In this section, I present a comparative analysis of the most recent revenue and financial ratios for two companies, Intuit Inc. (INTU) and Workday, Inc. (WDAY).

 | Metric | INTU | WDAY |